gabenasci/yt-remove-watched-videos/README.md

 ```

+You might find that the script stops working, once it runs out of videos that have loaded.
 Here is a little code to scroll down the playlist and load more items.
-I think the progranm above errors when it runs out of pages

 ```javascript
 setInterval(function() {